 This module mainly provides a wizard supporting the semi-automatic fluid meshing of a cavity, where the surrounding structure is given as input.
-The wizard supports the following steps, where the numbers correspond to the numbers in Figs. 57 and 58:
+The wizard supports the following steps, where the numbers correspond to the numbers in Figs. 62 and 63:

-- 1. A recommended mesh size is calculated based on a frequency range for subsequent analysis. - 2.
-Hole detection is performed automatically.
-Only those holes are detected which are larger than the previously specified mesh size. - 3.
-Due to difficult topological situations, some holes cannot be detected automatically.
+- 1. A recommended mesh size is calculated based on a frequency range for subsequent analysis. - Hole detection is performed automatically.
+Only those holes are detected which are larger than a defined minimum element size. - Due to difficult topological situations, some holes cannot be detected automatically.
 Then, undetected holes can be specified in addition. - 4.
-Hole meshing is performed automatically.
-There, elements are used which do not introduce any stiffness or mass.
+Hole meshing is performed automatically using elements which do not introduce any stiffness or mass (like plot elements).
 They are just used to specify the topology of the hole and to limit the subsequent cavity meshing.

-Figure 57: Steps 1 to 4 of the FS wizard
+Figure 62: Steps 1 to 4 of the FS wizard

-- 5. Seed point definition is made by the user.
-This specifies the starting point for the cavity meshing. - Cavity meshing is performed automatically.
-Voxel meshing is used and leads to a hexahedra mesh.
-The hexahedra mesh provides a low number of pressure degrees of freedom compared to tetrahedra meshes (where the element orientation influences the result, too). - 7.
-When meshing is finished, there are some elements penetrating the hull of the cavity.
-These penetrations are resolved by a relaxation process which is performed automatically. - 8.
-The last step automatically generates the coupling elements between fluid and structure.
+- Seed point definition is made by the user.
+This specifies the starting point for the cavity meshing. - 6.
+Cavity meshing is performed automatically.
+Voxel meshing is used and leads to a hexahedra-dominant mesh.
+The hexahedra-dominant mesh provides a low number of pressure degrees of freedom compared to tetrahedra meshes (where the element orientation influences the result, too). - When meshing is finished, there are some elements penetrating the hull of the cavity.
+These penetrations are resolved by a relaxation process which is performed automatically. - The last step automatically generates the coupling elements between fluid and structure.
 Their nodes have both pressure and displacement degrees of freedom.

-Details of the fluid-structure acoustic simulation can be found on page 79.
+Details of the fluid-structure acoustic simulation can be found on page 89.

-Figure 58: Steps 5 to 8 of the FS wizard
+Figure 63: Steps 5 to 8 of the FS wizard

-Figure 59: Contact modeling Contact topology and load history definition
+Figure 64: Contact modeling Contact topology and load history definition